York St John Communities Centre

 Penn is a Senior Lecturer in Counselling and Programme Lead for the BA Counselling courses at York St John University.
 She is a Chartered Psychologist and a registered member of the British Association for Counselling and Psychotherapy.
 Penn is a humanistic-integrative counsellor with a particular interest in understanding the meaning individuals give to their experiences as well as in exploring creative and relational ways of working.
 She has worked with adults, children, and young people in a variety of settings including clinical wards, third sector charities, universities, and housing organisations.
 Her research and therapeutic interests are in trauma, mental health rehabilitation and recovery, and bereavement.

 Richard is a humanistic counsellor working from an integrative perspective and is a registered member of the BACP.
 Richard initially qualified as a Nurse working extensively in Oncology / Palliative and End of Life Care in both hospital and community settings.
 Specialising as a Charge Nurse in symptom control, pain management and clinical triage.
-He holds qualifications in Clinical Leadership, Clinical Supervision, & Healthcare Ethics & Law.
+He holds qualifications in Clinical Leadership, Clinical Supervision, and Healthcare Ethics and Law.
 Richard holds a MA in Counselling and is dedicated to lifelong continued professional development.
 Richard has substantial experience working with clients living with disabilities (both visible and invisible health conditions including body dysmorphia).
 He also has extensive experience working with clients with complex mental health conditions, issues with addiction, and eating disorders.
-He has likewise facilitated clients with gender, identity, sexuality, sexual intermacy / kink positivity and relationship diversity / equality issues.
+He has likewise facilitated clients with gender, identity, sexuality, sexual intimacy / kink positivity and relationship diversity / equality issues.
 He specialises in working with clients with self identity issues, suicidal ideation and those who have experienced sexual abuse / trauma utilising creative resources within therapeutic work.

 Roger has been counselling for the past two years.
-He works for a range of organisations including Cruse Bereavement and Phoenix Health and Wellbeing in Leeds as well as CMHC.
+He works for a range of organisations including Cruse Bereavement and Phoenix Health and Wellbeing in Leeds as well as the Communities Centre.
 He also works as a mentor on a development project for York Mind supporting people who are trying to get back into work.
 Before starting a career in counselling he worked for over 30 years as a trainer for a range of private and public organisations, running projects both in the UK and overseas.

 Dr Sylvie Simonds is a psychotherapist specialising in perinatal mental health and parent-infant therapy extending to dyadic and triadic work.
 She is also leading the development and implementation of a new perinatal and parent-infant therapy counselling services 'Hear with Baby' within the new Families Centre based in York.